alexwoo1900/kTopo/README.md

 ![operation](https://github.com/alexwoo1900/ktopo/blob/main/docs/assets/ktopo_animation.gif)

 ## How to run kTopo
-1. After installed node library, please replace the original file with the one in node_modules under kTopo.
+1. After installed node library, please replace the original file with the one in node_modules_replace under kTopo.
 2. Compile and run the project according to the conventional webpack + typescript.